Biblestudy: Is Your Soul Immortal?

 Spirit is distinct from the soul.
 The spirit that God gives us is a spiritual record of ourselves, giving us mind power.
 But, it has to be joined to a life in order to be functional.
 And so in each case, remember that Paul said that he asked that God would preserve their spirit, their soul, and their body for the resurrection.
 You must have all three.

 So, if God takes the spirit back with Him, without giving it life, then it is just immaterial essence that we do not understand.
 But, it is not immortal itself.
 It needs the infusion of life from God.

 Remember what Paul says in I Corinthians 2:11—that the spirit in man is for giving of mind power.
 The apostle, there, says nothing about immortality, because the thing that gives us immortality is the Spirit of God not the spirit in man.

-If you wish to chase this out, go to Romans 8 and particularly verses 6, 9, 11, and 13 where Paul very distinctly shows the difference between man's spirit, and God's Spirit.
+If you wish to chase this out, go to Romans 8 and particularly verses 6, 9, 11, and 13 where Paul very distinctly shows the difference between man's spirit and God's Spirit.
 They are very different.
-And one of the differences is that God's Spirit imparts eternal life, whereas man's spirit,
+One of the differences is that God's Spirit imparts eternal life, whereas man's spirit,

 Romans 8:6 For to be carnally minded is death.

 To be human-minded and just have the spirit of man, is death—especially when it is influenced by Satan the Devil.